ZarghamHassan/SCT_ML_3/README.md

 ```

 ## Usage
-Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.
+1.Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.

 ```bash
 python prediction_model.py